kjrohr/App-Store/readme.md

 ## Synopsis
 This is a simple restful api demonstration, using dummy data.
-Basic CRUD example works with users now!
+Basic CRUD example works with users and apps!

 ## All apps: App1 - /api/apps
 ``` javascript